-We’ve said it before and we’ll say it again: no matter what your dietary persuasion (and there’s a lot of competing persuasions out there these days) the one thing every nutritionist, dietician, naturopath and chef agrees on is the nutritional benefit of eating plenty of fresh vegetables.
+We’ve said it before and we’ll say it again: no matter what your dietary persuasion (and there’s a lot of competing persuasions out there these days) the one thing every nutritionist, dietician, naturopath and chef agrees on is the nutritional benefit of eating plenty of fresh organic vegetables.
 In fact, the minimum recommended daily intake is currently set at five servings of vegetables- and they’re not modest servings, either (think 1 cup of salad veg or 1/2 cup cooked veg).

-By treating vegetables as the building blocks of your meals rather than as a side or accompaniment you’ll add flavour, interest and nutrition to the simplest of dishes.
+By treating organic vegetables as the building blocks of your meals rather than as a side or accompaniment you’ll add flavour, interest and nutrition to the simplest of dishes.
 Without further ado, here are our ten favourite ways to get more organic veggies into your life.

 1. Whiz up green smoothies

 They’re all the rage right now- with good reason!
 Blending nutrient-rich greens into smoothies is a delicious way to exponentially up your veggie intake.
 Try adding a handful of spinach, silverbeet, lettuce, kale or any mild-flavoured leafy greens your blender can handle to your favourite fruit smoothie recipe.
 This Blueberry Basil Protein Smoothie from My New Roots is a great place to start experimenting- the berries give it a very palatable purple hue.

 Nothing beats the taste of fresh vegetables, so up the ante on your next batch of polenta by including cooked, pureed fresh corn.
 This recipe for Sweet Corn Polenta with Poached Eggs & Sage does exactly that, or you can adapt your favourite polenta dish in the same way- it works for both creamy, soft preparations and drier set ones meant for grilling, baking or frying.

 3. Make zucchini spaghettini